ibm-cloud-docs/cloud-logs/service_plans.md

 # Changing the retention period
 {: #change_retention_period}

-After creating an {{site.data.keyword.logs_full}} instance you cannot change the retention period.
+After creating an {{site.data.keyword.logs_full}} instance, you cannot change the retention period.
 If you need to change the retention period, open a [support ticket.](/docs/cloud-logs?cloud-logs-getting-help)